"

 • MLO 4.4: Identify common accommodations, modifications, and services within IEPs.
 (CLO IV, InTASC 2h, 6u, 7m)

-Have you ever observed a bustling classroom where students possess an excitement and energy that is almost tangible?
+Have you ever observed a bustling classroom where students possess an almost tangible excitement and energy?
 What did it look like?
 Sound like?
 Feel like?
 Seeing learning take place is nothing short of magical.
 The powerful energy resulting from learning can be seen, heard, and felt.
 What if learning is not taking place?
 Can you see it?
 Hear it?
 Feel it?
-The students that fill your future classroom will possess areas of strengths, talents, and needs, varying from student to student.
-Therefore, it is important to be in touch with each student and recognize when they are thriving and struggling.
+The students who fill your future classroom will possess areas of strengths, talents, and needs, varying from student to student.
+As a result, it is important for teachers to be in touch with each student and recognize when they are thriving and struggling.

-Just as there are differences between individuals, there are differences within an individual, often referred to as intraindividual differences.
+Just as differences exist among individuals, differences exist within an individual, often referred to as intraindividual differences.
 Unlike interindividual differences, which compare one child to another, intraindividual differences compare “the child’s abilities in one area with the child’s abilities in other areas” (Britannica).
 Often, these differences alert teachers to students who may be at risk and need additional support.
-Students who are struggling often exhibit signs that may not appear to be a red flag.
-However, it is important to be aware of these common signs exhibited by students who may need extra support.
-It is when these struggles become frequent and consistent over time that taking steps toward disability eligibility may need to be enacted.
+Students who struggle often exhibit signs that may not appear as red flags.
+These common signs, though, may indicate that a student needs extra support.
+When these struggles become frequent and consistent over time, teachers may need to take steps toward disability eligibility.

-• struggling with basic reading, writing, math, or spelling skills.
+• Struggle with basic reading, writing, math, or spelling skills.

 These intraindividual differences are unique patterns of strengths and needs.
-To better understand how intraindividual differences show up in a student, let’s return to our students introduced in Module 1: Laws, Ethics, and Policies.
+To better understand how intraindividual differences show up in a student, let’s return to our students from Module 1: Laws, Ethics, and Policies.

-Example 1: Mai Lam, a kindergartener from Wisconsin, is an excellent communicator but struggles with her ABCs.
+Example 1: An excellent communicator, Mai Lam, a kindergartener from Wisconsin, struggles with her ABCs.

-Example 2: Rueben Washington, a fifth-grade student from Pennsylvania, has strong mathematical computational and reasoning skills but is reading almost three years below grade level.
+Example 2: Rueben Washington, a fifth-grade student from Pennsylvania, has strong mathematical computational and reasoning skills but reads almost three years below grade level.

-Example 3: Aiden Gonzalez-Jones, an eleventh-grade student from Arizona, excels at writing, especially creative writing, but is challenged by basic algebra.
+Example 3: Aiden Gonzalez-Jones, an 11th-grade student from Arizona, excels at writing, especially creative writing, but finds basic algebra challenging.

-In these three examples, all of the students have strengths that they bring to their education; however, they also have academic needs and could benefit from additional support to address them.
-In these scenarios, a teacher’s knowledge of their students’ intraindividual differences (e.g., strengths and needs) allows for optimal lesson planning, allowing the teacher to meet a student’s unique learning needs.
-Utilizing the intraindividual differences of each student results in maximized student learning.
+All students in these three examples bring individual strengths to their education, and they also have academic needs and could benefit from additional support to address them.
+In these scenarios, a teacher’s knowledge of their students’ intraindividual differences (e.g., strengths and needs) supports optimal lesson planning, allowing the teacher to meet a student’s unique learning needs.
+Understanding and addressing the intraindividual differences of each student results in maximized student learning.
 This is best illustrated by Universal Design for Learning (UDL), a proactive rather than reactive approach to teaching that accommodates the unique needs and abilities of all learners while eliminating unnecessary hurdles in the learning process.
-Knowing each of your students well is important to catch learning or behavioral needs early so proper interventions can be implemented.
+Knowing each of your students well helps you identify learning or behavioral needs early and implement proper interventions.

 definition